ibsenrune/ibsenrune.github.io/_drafts/it-is-all-the-little-things.md

 ---
 layout: post
-title: Code quality will save your architecture
+title: It's the little things
 tags: out of the tar pit
 ---